Laban Coblentz: Importance of values in a technology context

-In the wake of the Nobel award, ElBaradei was asked to speak on a much broader range of non-technological themes such as religion, faith, and tolerance.
-Coblentz has recounted how, on the eve of a trip to New York in which ElBaradei was to receive the Human Security Award from the Muslim Public Affairs Council and the James Parks Morton Interfaith Award, ElBaradei had asked Coblentz to focus the remarks on values common to all religions.

-We had identified passages from the Quran, the Talmud, the New Testament, the Bhagavad-Gita, etcetera, dealing with universal values such as integrity, charity, and faith.
-And that day we received news of the shooting of Amish schoolchildren in West Nickel Mines, Pennsylvania.
-Mohamed called me in to express his horror and his sympathy.
-He asked me how I thought the Amish would respond.
-The difference we would witness, I told him, was that the Amish would immediately forgive the shooter and demonstrate that forgiveness to the shooter’s family.
-In that moment, we both realized the importance of highlighting another universal value: forgiveness.
-I felt as if my Amish Mennonite background was reaching out to me again, this time in the nuclear context of the IAEA.

 Speaking about the ongoing tension over Iran's nuclear program, Coblentz has noted the ways in which miscommunication, disrespect, and a lack of cultural understanding have compounded the standoff between Iran and the West.
 As an IAEA spokesperson, he repeated ElBaradei's mantra that Iran needed to address a “confidence deficit” with the international community.
 “What we would hope for is that Iran and other parties would be able to engage in a dialogue that would restore trust.”
 Coblentz has continued to emphasize the complexity of the dilemma facing ElBaradei and his successor, Yukiya Amano, when dealing with unverified allegations about Iran's nuclear program.

 Coblentz has appeared as an IAEA nuclear safety expert in The Nuclear Option, a documentary film focused on the capacity of nuclear power as a source of sustainable, non-greenhouse gas emitting energy.

 Rensselaer Polytechnic Institute

-While at the IAEA, Coblentz had continued to collaborate with his former boss, Shirley Ann Jackson, on science policy concepts and speeches.
+While at the IAEA, Coblentz continued to collaborate with his former boss, Shirley Ann Jackson, on science policy concepts and speeches.
 During Jackson's tenure as president of the American Association for the Advancement of Science, for example, she had worked with Coblentz on the theme of the “Nexus of Science and Society,” tracing the historical development of science policy and the role of scientists as authoritative sources in society.

 In late 2007, Coblentz left the IAEA to work with Jackson again as Chief of Staff and Associate Vice President of Policy and Planning at Rensselaer Polytechnic Institute (RPI), a research university in upstate New York where Jackson was the university president.